Fleas are small, blood sucking parasites.

 Fleas are very common in New Zealand, particularly around cats and dogs.

-Adult fleas are found on the animals themselves, whereas an estimated 95 per cent of flea eggs, larvae and pupae live in the environment – on beds, rugs, carpets and sofas – not on your pet!
+Adult fleas are found on the animals themselves, whereas an estimated 95% of flea eggs, larvae and pupae live in the environment – on beds, rugs, carpets and sofas – not on your pet!

-Flea bites cause the skin to become inflamed, which is itchy.
+Flea bites cause the skin to become inflamed, which is very itchy.

 Flea larvae can become infected with tapeworm eggs.
-If your pet eats an infected flea when grooming he or she can also become host to this parasite.
-If your pet has fleas you should also make sure they are treated for worms.
+If your pet eats an infected flea when grooming, he/she can also become host to this parasite.
+If your companion animal (pet) has fleas, you should also make sure they are treated for worms.

 Some cats and dogs are allergic to flea bites.
 These pets can become extremely itchy if bitten by just one flea.